oasis6212/Meshbot_weather/README.md

 For the alert settings in the settings.yaml file, enter your gps coordinates or use the coordinates you retrieved earlier in this process.
 Use no more than four digits after the decimal point.

-## Closing the program

-Press "Ctrl + c" once to tell the program to close.
-If Node shutdown is enabled in the settings.yaml The program will command the node to shutdown and give it time to do so.

-Pressing "Ctrl + c" twice will force a hard exit of the program.

-## Using the "Loc" custom location lookup command.
-The loc command allows you to get a forecast for an area that is not the bots primary location.
-Input the locations latitude and longitude along with the forecast type you want.

-Full command example: "loc 39.0453/-98.2077 hourly"

-Structure: loc {Latitude/longitude Command} command can be any of the regular commands like wind, 2day, 7day etc.
-To ensure compatibility of your coordinates, only use up to 4 digits past the decimal point like in the example.

 ## API Handling details